m4ttsch/omscs-notes-notes/operating-systems/threads-and-concurrency.md

 After the fork completes, the process now has two threads both of which can execute concurrently.

 When the forked thread completes, we need some mechanism by which it can return its result or communicate its status to the forking thread.
-On the other hand, we need to ensure that a forking thread doesn't not exit before its forked thread completes work (as child threads exit when parent threads do).
+On the other hand, we need to ensure that a forking thread does not exit before its forked thread completes work (as child threads exit when parent threads do).

 One mechanism that can handle this is the `join` mechanism.
 When the parent thread calls `join` with the thread id of the child it will be blocked until the child thread is finished processing. `join` returns the result of the child's computation.
 When `join` returns, the child thread exits the system and all resources associated with it are deallocated.